List of Late Show with David Letterman episodes: February 21

 On January 14, Letterman announced on Late Show that he was undergoing an angiogram the following day, after doctors had recently been concerned about his high cholesterol and family history (his father died of a heart attack at 57).
 Soon it was discovered that he had blocked arteries and had to undergo a quintuple bypass.
 During his recovery, after a few weeks of rerun broadcasts, the show was hosted by guests for several weeks.
 On his first show after recovering, Regis Philbin was his first guest; Letterman brought out all the doctors and nurses on the show who had helped him during his surgery and recovery.
 Despite nearly breaking out in tears during the show, Letterman seemed to find humor in his situation; while referring to one of his nurses, he said: "This woman saw me naked!"
 He continued to joke about the event for weeks after his return.

 Additionally, Letterman invited the alternative rock band Foo Fighters as musical guest.
-The band performed their 1997 single "Everlong" which Letterman personally requested, and Letterman introduced them as "my favorite band, playing my favorite song."
+The band performed their 1997 single "Everlong", which Letterman personally requested, and Letterman introduced them as "my favorite band, playing my favorite song."
 During a later Foo Fighters appearance, Letterman said that Foo Fighters had been in the middle of a South American tour which they canceled to come play on his comeback episode.
+In 2015, the Foo Fighters would play the song again for the final episode of the show, transitioning into the final credits.